top of page

 + Youth efforts shifted $10 million from policing in schools toward healing-centered approaches to school safety in Chicago Public Schools

-+ Youth-led policy implementation to address substance use in schools through health and mental health approaches
++ Youth-led policy implementation to address substance use in schools through health and mental health approaches.
+In partnership with CJSF, launched the Youth Mental Health and Healing Community of Practice

 + Youth participate in helping shape the vision of the Austin HOPE Center, a new health hub in Chicago’s westside